 Cash Positions.
 We continue to treat cash as an asset class in retirement accounts.
 As such, unless determined to the contrary by CWM, all cash positions (money markets, etc.) in retirement accounts shall continue to be included as part of assets under management for purposes of calculating our advisory fee.
-At any specific point in time, depending upon perceived or anticipated market conditions/events (there being no guarantee that such anticipated market conditions/events will occur), we may maintain cash positions for defensive purposes.
-In addition, while assets are maintained in cash, such amounts could miss market advances.
+At any specific point in time, depending upon perceived or anticipated market conditions/events (there being no guarantee that such anticipated market condition, while assets are maintained in cash, such amounts could miss market advances.
 Depending upon current yields, at any point in time, our advisory fee could exceed the interest paid by the client's money market fund.